rezzraj/Resume-Ranker-V2-Section-Classification-/README.md

 RezRanker V2 is a semantic resume ranking system that compares multiple resumes against a job description using sentence embeddings, cosine similarity, section-aware scoring, and a deployable Streamlit interface.
 Instead of relying on raw keyword matching, it tries to understand whether a resume is relevant in meaning, then ranks candidates accordingly.

+## weblink(yes its streamlit but pretty)- https://lnkd.in/gyuFcEDF

+## Video Explanation of whole backend (YT)- https://lnkd.in/gKpNN-cT

 ---

 ## What This Project Does